Library prosa.analysis.facts.busy_interval.carry_in

 ... and total service of jobs within some time interval [t1, t2).

-We assume that, for some positive Δ, the total workload generated in any interval of length Δ is bounded by Δ (i.e., the supply provided by an ideal-progress unit-speed processor).
-Note that this assumption bounds the total workload of jobs released in a time interval [t, t + Δ) regardless of their priorities.
+We assume that, for some positive Δ, the sum of the total blackout and the total workload generated in any interval of length Δ starting with no carry-in is bounded by Δ. Note that this assumption bounds the total workload of jobs released in a time interval [t, t + Δ) regardless of their priorities.

 Variable Δ : duration.